irrfannazir/exdson-base-works/README.md

-# Ex-DSON Transpiler
+# Ex-DSON S2S Compiler

 I have seen lots of people who have been working hard on labs and studying programming langs.
-This transpiler implements C program with simpler syntax ever.
-Here's the transpiler built for student who are working hard on c programming language.
+This compiler implements C program with simpler syntax ever.
+Here's the compiler built for student who are working hard on c programming language.

 ## Overview